-Are you interested in growing your own healthy food, becoming more self reliant, saving money, and planning for the future?
-If you answered yest to any of those questions, you should be interested in perennial crops.
+Are you interested in growing your own healthy food, becoming more self-reliant, saving money, and planning for the future?
+If you answered yes to any of those questions, you’ll be happy to know that perennial fruits will help accomplish all of these goals.
 Your initial investment of time and money will reward you for years to come.
 Prepare your perennial beds properly, water and weed your plants, top dress with some compost, and you can harvest fresh food for your table year after year.

 Small Perennial Fruits for the Home Garden

 You can start out with just a few plants and propagate more to save money.
 If you have room for a nursery bed, use that space to grow new plants.
 Grapes grow quite easily by layering or cuttings.
 Brambles produce new plants by layering also, or by suckering.
-Strawberries send out runners that can be trained into rows, or the new plants can be transplanted to a new spot. .
-Many plants can be produced with some time and patience.
+Strawberries send out runners that can be trained into rows, or the new plants can be transplanted to a new spot.
+An abundance of new plants may be produced with some time and patience.

 Strawberries are one of the easiest fruits for the home garden.
 They grow best in sandy loam that is slightly acidic.
 Plant in full sun in an area where no nightshade crops (tomatoes, potatoes, etc.) have been planted in the last 3 years to prevent the spread of Verticillium Wilt.
 Most strawberry plants will begin to produce in their second year and will last up to five years with regular maintenance and fertilizing.

 Grapes are woody vines that can live well over 50 years.
-They like a deep, rich loam that is well drained and receives full sun.
-Fruit grows on year old wood and vines will produce best when properly trained and pruned.
+They like a deep, rich loam that is well-drained and receives full sun.
+The fruit grows on year-old wood and vines will produce best when properly trained and pruned.
 Provide plenty of air circulation to prevent fungal infections, and a trellis or fence for the vines to grow on.
-Tie grape vines to supports to keep fruit from growing on the ground where rot is more prevalent.
+Tie grapevines to supports to keep fruit from growing on the ground where rot is more prevalent.

 Choose varieties suited for your climate and your needs.
 Table grapes are best for eating out of hand, while wine grapes are often seedy and better suited for juicing and fermenting.
-Grapes can be grown in insulated pots or they can be espaliered to save space.
-Planting a marginally hardy variety along a south facing wall will provide a more hospitable micro-climate.
+Grapes can be grown in insulated pots or they may be espaliered to save space.
+Planting a marginally hardy variety along a south-facing wall will provide a more hospitable micro-climate.

-Blackberries bear fruit on second year growth and will fruit for about a month.
-Remove fruiting branches when harvest is complete to keep hedges maintained.
-Most raspberries also grow on second year wood, but some varieties produce fruit on new growth and will fruit twice each season.
+Blackberries bear fruit on second-year growth and will fruit for about a month.
+Remove fruiting branches when the harvest is complete to keep hedges maintained.
+Most raspberries also grow on second-year wood, but some varieties produce fruit on new growth and will fruit twice each season.